nginxinc/nginx-basics-workshops/lab4/readme.md

 <br/>

-### NGINX Request Custom Headers
+### NGINX Custom Request Headers

 <br/>

 Now you need to enable some HTTP Headers, to be added to the Request.
-These are often required, to relay critical information between the HTTP client and the backend server.
+These are often need to relay information between the HTTP client and the backend server.
 These Headers are in addition to the HTTP Protocol control headers.

 1. Inspect the `proxy_headers.conf` in the `/etc/nginx/includes` folder.
 You will see that some custom HTTP Headers are being added.